Attention Deficit Hyperactivity Disorder

 - Individuals with central auditory processing disorder had the weakest auditory attention scores out of three groups.
 Visual response scores were also weak, although slightly stronger than auditory attention.

 Attention Deficit Hyperactivity Disorder and Central Auditory Processing Deficits

-Behaviors associated with Central Auditory Processing Deficits, hearing loss past the cochlear, are similar to behaviors associated with Attention Deficit Hyperactivity Disorder.
+Behaviors associated with Central Auditory Processing Disorder, hearing loss past the cochlear, are similar to behaviors associated with Attention Deficit Hyperactivity Disorder.
 Below, the chart shows you similarities between the two.
 However, there is one main difference.
-The child with Central Auditory Processing Deficits works hard, stays focused and seated in their chair.
+The child with Central Auditory Processing Disorder works hard, stays focused and seated in their chair.
 However, the child with Attention Deficit Hyperactivity Disorder impulsively moves in and out of their chair for no apparent reason.

 Retrieved from The American Speech and Hearing Association, 2011 Conference,

 (Neurobiology, Differential Diagnosis, and Treatment of Co-morbid CAPD & ADHD.
 Presenters: Gail Chermack, PhD., Washington State University; Frank Musiek, PhD.,Univ. of Connecticut; Terri Bellis, PhD., Univ. of South Dakota)

 |Shared Behavioral Characteristic||ADHD||Hearing Loss|